25 Things to do in Tuscany (2024): Best places to see

 Pitigliano Tuscany Italy

-Pitigliano / what to see in Tuscany
+Pitigliano / things to do in Tuscany

 The road here is already panoramic and offers beautiful views.
 For an even better view of Pitigliano, enter the coordinates 42.63352011836821, 11.670796846291381 (see photo above).
 There are a few benches and you can park a little further on in the car park behind the cemetery (paid, but good price).